ActivitySim/activitysim/HOW_TO_RELEASE.md

     cd activitysim
     ```

+00. Per project policy, code on the master branch should have been released,
+    but if you are *preparing* a release then the code will be on some other
-00. If you are testing on a branch, make sure it is synced to the
+    branch.
+Switch to that branch now, and make sure it is synced to the
-    published version on GitHub:
+    version on GitHub:
     ```sh
     git switch <branchname>
     git pull